 The process of automating compliance is of crucial interest to fleet managers across the globe, as is the ability to monitor and improve safety levels.
 As regulations around environmental issues, worker welfare and general liability concerns comes to the fore, so a connected, AI-enhanced system becomes increasingly valuable.

 For example, the requirements imposed by the International Fuel Tax Association (IFTA) in the US can be automated, saving painstaking hours of comparing fuel receipts and vehicle GPS data.
 Meanwhile, maintenance and hours-of-service compliance data can also be recorded and analysed for potentially actionable patterns, and measured against key performance indicators.

 The Future of Logistics

-Devices such as the VIA Mobile360 D700 Drive Recorder are already transforming the fleet management industry.
+Devices such as the VIA Mobile360 D700 AI Dash Cam are already transforming the fleet management industry.
 The continued development and integration of AI tools will only accelerate this process.
 As the barriers to entry are now falling, enterprises of every size and scale can now begin to benefit from this digital driving revolution.